EuroLeaps/secllama/README.md

 # 🛡️ Security-Llama 🦙

-SecurityLlama is a LLM and set of applications specialized for cybersecurity.
+SecurityLlama is a LLM and a set of applications specialized for cybersecurity.

 ![Alt text](llama.jpeg?raw=true "Security-Llama")